George H. W. Bush

 The end of the Cold War

 PBS also repeats its earlier Reagan documentary's mistake of giving Mikhail Gorbachev partial credit for the end of the Cold War, and their praise of Bush's role in this is falsely attributed to what I call "warm-and-fuzzy" liberal diplomacy, rather than to the tough conservative diplomacy that this Bush success really came from.
-(For my response to their partially crediting Mikhail Gorbachev for ending the Cold War, see my previous post about the PBS Reagan documentary, which gives a brief response to these assertions.)
+(For my response to their partially crediting Mikhail Gorbachev for ending the Cold War, see my post about Reagan's "Star Wars" program, which discusses Mr. Reagan's role in bringing down the Wall.)

 "Read my lips: No new taxes"